 (2022: 149 of 176, 85%; 2021: 179 of 200, 90%; 2019: 139 of 152, 91%; 2018: 124 of 135, 92%)

 SWAG & Finisher Awards

-- 204-mile finishers will also receive a sticker/decal, a commemorative stem cap, and pick from either a “finisher” tumbler, beer barrel mug or another pair of the socks.
+- 204-mile finishers will also receive a sticker/decal and pick from either a “finisher” tumbler, beer barrel mug or another pair of the socks.
 We like to offer choices so you get items that are of value to you!

 You must have a rescue/support person or crew in your general vicinity throughout the race, either our paid service or your own.
 They do NOT need to be present when you arrive at the three checkpoints.
 They may NOT meet you out on the course, consistent with many similar endurance gravel races with a self-supported ethos.